Drew Waters Player Props: Royals vs. Guardians

 - The Guardians pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.85 team ERA ranks ninth across all league pitching staffs.
+- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.80).

-- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (78 total, one per game).
+- The Guardians give up the fourth-fewest home runs in baseball (78 total, one per game).

-- Williams (0-0) starts for the Guardians, his second of the season.
+- Allen gets the start for the Guardians, his 12th of the season.
+He is 3-2 with a 3.68 ERA and 58 strikeouts in 58 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Oakland Athletics, when the right-hander threw 5 2/3 innings, surrendering four earned runs while giving up four hits.
+- The left-hander last appeared on Thursday against the Oakland Athletics, when he tossed four scoreless innings while giving up two hits.

+- The 24-year-old has an ERA of 3.68, with 8.9 strikeouts per nine innings, in 11 games this season.
+Opponents have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.